 A couple of years ago, on May 17, 2013, an 87-year-old man was found dead in his bed.
 While he appeared to have passed in his sleep of natural causes, an autopsy later revealed that he died as the result of untreated fractures to his skull and internal hemorrhaging caused by his slipping in the shower fives days earlier.
 Had he been taken to a hospital or even properly treated, he likely would have survived his injuries.
 Yet, his keepers seemed indifferent with regard to seeing that the old man received proper medical attention.

 All of this transpired at the Marcos Paz Prison in Argentina.
 The 87-year-old deceased man was a devout Catholic as well as a loving husband and father to his five children.
 He was also his nation’s former President, who was once beloved by his people and who waged a successful war against Leftist terrorists in Argentina during the 1970s.
-Had he lost that war, Argentine society might now resemble that of North Korea or the former Soviet Union.
+Had he lost that war, Argentine society might now resemble something akin to Venezuela, North Korea or the former Soviet Union.

 His name was Jorge Rafael Videla, a fearless and once popular patriot who save Argentina from the brink of oblivion.
 His thanks for this Herculean achievement was to be imprisoned by the very progressive-socialist-Marxist terrorists he once successfully fought.
 Videla, like most who have stood up to the Progressive-Socialist-Marxist Left, had his character destroyed – in addition to being imprisoned and, ultimately, left to die.
 Yet, to understand this miscarriage of justice, one must know some of the relevant history.